aldebaro/dsp-telecom-book-code/README.md

 addpath('../dsp-telecom-book-code/MatlabOctaveFunctions);
 addpath('../dsp-telecom-book-code/MatlabOctaveThirdPartyFunctions);

+# Note to Octave users

+Besides "installing" the packages (that are called "toolboxes" in Matlab), Octave requires "loading" (enabling for usage) the packages that will be used.
+For example, having the "signal" package installed, to effectively use it, issue the command:

+pkg load signal

 # Credits
 I tried to give credits to all third-party code I am using.
 In case I failed, please let me know and will I happily give proper credits.